nwfsc-math-bio/NWCTrends/README.md

 ## Instructions to run your own data

-Download the demo data files and duplicate the format.
+Download the demo data files and duplicate the format (csv or xls).
 Do not rename the columns.
 Missing data are entered with a -99.
-An ESU name and a unique population name (COMMON_POPULATION_NAME) is required.
+An ESU name and a unique population name (COMMON_POPULATION_NAME) are required.
 The tables produced by **NWCTrends** only use the BROOD_YEAR, NUMBER_OF_SPAWNERS, and FRACWILD columns.
 An entry is required for each year.
 RUN_TIME, SPECIES and MAJOR_POPULATION_GROUP are used to adding labels to plots and tables.
+BROOD_YEAR is mislabelled.
+This is simply the Year of sampling.

 ## Modifying the tables

 Optional.
 Set the years to use for the analysis using `fit.min.year` and `fit.max.year`.
 If you leave this off, it will use the first year in the data set and the last year in the data set.

 In the tables for the geometric means, you can control the table by passing in the list `geomean.table.control`.
 For example, you can set the beginning and ending years to be shown in the table.
 These can be different than `fit.min.year` and `fit.max.year`.

-For example, you may want to fit to 1990 to 2019 data but only show
-5-year geometric means for 1999 to 2018.
+For example, you may want to fit to 1990 to 2019 data but only show 5-year geometric means for 1999 to 2018.
 To do this, you would call the report with

 ```